Overview:

 - Children: Any kids in the home must be over 7+ years old and be doggy knowledgeable.
 Children must be educated about dog behaviours and signals and able to give the adopted dog ample space.

-- Schedule: Honey requires an owner with plenty of weekday availability, so someone who either works part-time, retired but very active, or who works permanently on a set schedule from home.
+- Daytime Companionship: Honey requires an owner with plenty of weekday availability, so someone who either works part-time, retired but very active, or who works permanently on a set schedule from home.
 No full-time (out-of-home) workers will be considered.
 But someone who is based at home for work permanently would be suitable, of course.
 Chihuahuas are a companion breed, able to be left alone for short periods, but not for several hours, multiple days per week.

 - Cats: Honey has lived with cats prior and would be fine with confident cats who are used to living with dogs.
 Please consider prior whether your cat is likely to be accepting of a dog in their space, or lived with dogs before.
 Fearful cats may require some training alongside the dog, which is a commitment the Adopter needs to be prepared for.